otterrev/otterarchive/blog/currently.md

 - [ATracker app](https://atracker.pro/home.html) for tracking time dedication
 - ereader for reading manga
 - samsung s9 ultra tablet for taking notes on pdf files
-- obsidian for personal archiving and inspo use
+- [obsidian](https://obsidian.md/) for personal notes and other lists not on here
 - anki for learning korean, also learning arabic, cantonese, jeju-eo, spanish, tagalog
 - defaut notes app for workout tracking
 - pocket app for reading articles